-In December 2013, goodwill relating to the Advanced Communications reporting unit was determined to be impaired, prior to its integration with the Gennum reporting unit into the Signal Integrity and Timing reporting unit, as a result of a reduction in forecasted revenue resulting from the Company's decision to reduce investments in the optical long-haul market.
+In December 2013, goodwill relating to the former Advanced Communications reporting unit was determined to be impaired by \$116.7 million, prior to its integration with the Gennum reporting unit into the former Signal Integrity and Timing reporting unit, as a result of a reduction in forecasted revenue resulting from the Company's decision to reduce investments in the optical long-haul market.
 This impairment is included in the consolidated statements of operations under "Goodwill impairment."
-See Note 16.
-As of January 26, 2014, there were no indications of impairment in remaining goodwill balances.
+See Note 19.